Changes affecting non-resident landlord companies

 From 6th April 2020

-If the company has previously registered for the Non-Resident Landlord Scheme (NRL Scheme), HMRC will automatically register them for a Corporation Tax UTR and issue a letter directly to the company outlining the transition arrangements.
+If the company has previously registered for the Non-Resident Landlord Scheme (NRL) HMRC will automatically register them for a Corporation Tax UTR and issue a letter directly to the company outlining the transition arrangements.
 HMRC started issuing the letters to existing NRL scheme companies from 18th January 2020.

-If the rental income commenced on or after 6th April 2020 then companies will need to register under the NRL Scheme by way of form NRL2 and HMRC will automatically register the company for corporation tax using the following link Register For Corporation Tax
+If the rental income commenced on or after 6th April 2020 then companies will no longer be able to register under the NRL scheme and will have to register directly for corporation tax using the following link Register For Corporation Tax

-HMRC have advised that initially all new tax return periods will run to 5th April 2021, keeping it in line with the Income Tax year.
+HMRC have advised that initially all new tax return periods will run to 5th April 2021, keeping in line with the self-assessment tax year.
 If the company prepares its accounts to a different date the company must notify HMRC in writing of the accounts year end so they can update the new corporation tax record.